midlantica/LovelyBunchOfCoconuts/content/memes/quotes/can-a-people-tax-themselv.md

 ![can-a-people-tax-themselv](/memes/quotes/can-a-people-tax-themselv.png)

-Can A People Tax Themselv
+Can a people tax themselv.